xorrkaz/hankify-pw/README.md

 YoreAnywhySollyaBoatbill81
 ```

 If you want to use an alternate word list, specify `--word-file PATH`.
 If you want a longer or shorter password, specify `--num-words` (the default is 4).
+The package ships with a default words file from FreeBSD.